Roitta11/freeCodeCamp-Survey-Form/README.md

 This is the second challenge of the freeCodeCamp responsive web design course.
-This is a survey form that I created from scratch with pure html and css.
+I created this survey form from scratch by using the basic html and css properties.
+Hope you like it !